 Unless the police decide (or are required otherwise) to put someone in jail, a person who is arrested and taken into custody often won't get booked after an arrest.
-In many cases, the police leave the arrested person in the custody of a hospital or a private "detoxification facility."
-Police have the discretion to release a driver cited for DUI to a responsible sober person.
-Some are given a ride home.
-Most drivers who are arrested but not taken to jail are released without being "booked."
+In many cases, the police leave the arrested person in the custody of a private "detoxification facility."
+Police also have the discretion to release a driver cited for DUI to a responsible sober person.
+There are some nice police who give some of their newly-minted defendants a ride home.
+One way or another, most drivers who are arrested are not taken to jail and are released without being "booked."

 To get booked in Jackson County, you have to go to the Jackson County Jail.
 If you are out of custody, you will have to go see the court clerk at the Jackson County Justice Building and sign a release agreement before you go to the jail.

 A law went into effect in 2016 puts the responsibility for booking DUI defendants on Oregon's courts and sheriffs' offices rather than the police who make the arrest.
 Somehow, it seems the police have gotten judges to do part of their job for them.
 The sponsor of this legislation, a Multnomah County judge, told me before this measure was enacted that he was interested in tracking the success rates and the recidivism rates of persons enrolled in various DUI treatment programs.
 He wanted these State Identification Numbers assigned for this purpose.
 In the meantime, however, the courts seem to have elevated the importance of the booking statutes to a strict, new level of data collection and compliance.